 The course introduces students to phenomena, concepts, and principles of Physics at an introductory level.
-Topics will include light, waves, sound, energy, electricity, states of matter and Newton's Laws.
+Topics will include light, waves, sound, energy, electricity, states of matter, and Newton's Laws.
 This course is for students who may not have had prior Physics instruction.
-The course is required for Electric Utility Technology, Health Professions, and Radiologic Technology degree majors, but it is also applicable for many other majors who need a three or four credit science.
+This course is required for the Radiologic Technology degree, but it is also applicable for other majors who need a three for four credit science.

-MAT 115 Construction Math, MAT 117 Technical Math for Trades, or MAT 131 Intermediate Algebra.
-Co-Requisites:
+MAT 117 Technical Math or MAT 131 Intermediate Algebra.

-PHY 103 Concepts of Physics Lab (if applicable to student major, required for Electric Utility Technology
+PHY 103 Concepts of Physics Lab (if applicable to student major)